ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

  We created a file called index.cshtml in the covertype folder that we also created in the views folder just lije we did for category option.
  I tried running the program and it is showing a new page in the nav bar

+ 2008
+ And now in wwwroot/js/ i created a file called covertype.js, which will consist all the javascript code for the CoverType